CodeSigma91/a_few_fun_problems/problem2.md

 		while (n != 0):

-The floor division of any number by the divisor variable would isolate the leading number and the modular division by 10 would yeild the trailing number or last digit. __*Ex: (1,234 // 1,000 == 1) and (1,234 % 10 == 4)*__.
+The floor division of any number by the divisor variable would isolate the leading number and the modular division by 10 would yield the trailing number or last digit. __*Ex: (1,234 // 1,000 == 1) and (1,234 % 10 == 4)*__.
 These values are temporarily assigned to two new variables, leading and trailing respectively.

 			leading = n // divisor
 			trailing = n % 10